Gold-1234/task-manager/Readme.md

 Task Manager is a backend service for managing users, projects, tasks, and notes.
 It supports user authentication, project collaboration, task assignment, note-taking, file uploads (via Cloudinary), and email notifications.
 Designed for scalability and maintainability.

-## Features
+## ✨ Features

-- User authentication (JWT, bcrypt)
+### 🗂️ Projects & Tasks
-- Project, task, and note CRUD operations
+- Create and manage multiple projects.
-- Project membership management
-- File uploads (Cloudinary)
-- Email notifications (Mailgen, Nodemailer)
-- RESTful API endpoints
+- Add tasks to projects and assign them to team members.
+- Tasks can include **subtasks** for better breakdown and tracking.

+### ✅ Subtasks
+- Break down complex tasks into smaller units.
+- Each subtask has its own title and description.

+### 📝 Notes
-- Input validation and error handling
+- Attach notes to projects and tasks.
-- Environment-based configuration
-- Testing with Jest & Supertest
+- **Admin-created notes** are visible to all members.
+- **Member-created notes** are private to the creator.
+- Only the creator can edit their notes.

+### 📎 Attachments
+- Attach files to projects and tasks using Cloudinary.

+### 🔐 Permissions
+- **Admins** can edit project details and public notes.
+- **Members** can only edit the notes they’ve created.

 ## Tech Stack
 - **Node.js** / **Express.js**